 Two Thanksgiving dinners were shared with my mother in the warm embrace of Raymond’s family (which honestly feels like less than a year ago).
 But lordy the last Thanksgiving with mom was TWO years ago (last year I celebrated Thanksgiving in Bhutan…!)
 Grief induces a weird time warp.
 Intensely vivid memories play with weighty emotions.
 I needed another totally different Thanksgiving holiday experience.

 We found it:

-Rocky took this photo of me at Thanksgiving afternoon at the “Kicking Mule Saloon” – one of several buildings restored and recreated into an imaginative western ghost town beneath the Tobacco Root Mountains.
-The ghost town was conceived and created by Kat and Rocky – two lovely warm-hearted beautiful inspiring people.
+Rocky took this photo of me Thanksgiving afternoon at the “Kicking Mule Saloon” – one of several buildings restored and recreated into an imaginative western ghost town beneath the Tobacco Root Mountains.
+The ghost town was conceived and created by Kat and Rocky – two lovely warm-hearted inspiring people.
 The wooden boardwalk western “Main Street” sits as a full-of-character embellishment between their home and Rocky’s studio.
 We were lucky to be able to spend the holiday talking art, life, survival and adventure at their awe-inspiring home.
 Kat prepared a scrumptious traditional dinner.